apisearch-io/php-client/README.md

 ##### Filter by location, given two square sides

-If you have the top-left coordinate and the bottom-right coordinate of a square, inside of where you want to locate all the products, you can use this filter type.
+If you have the top-left coordinate and the bottom-right coordinate of a square, inside of where you want to locate all the items, you can use this filter type.
 In that case, you need both Coordinate instances.

 ```php